 He has learned to think for himself and has discovered new passions and interests, like Maker’s Space and Gaming Club.
 He has friends that he enjoys who accept him.
 He is now actually annoyed when we make appointments during the school day since he doesn’t want to miss class.

 He has built special relationships with his teachers who really know him and his needs.
 They listen to his input when he has an idea about how to complete a project or assignment differently.
-There is holistic view of him as a child.
+There is a holistic view of him as a child.
 This place has been transformative for us.”

 Chad—Middle School Parent